-As a traveler, I always take the time to learn a country’s local cuisine; hence the reason why recipe posts like this one exists on this travel blog — besides, food is a part of travel after all!
-And for today, I will be introducing you to a dish that is from my home country, the Philippines, and it’s called as kilawin or kinilaw.
-This is considered as an appetizer much like Latin America’s ceviche or seviche, but for Filipinos it is more commonly used as a side dish during beer-drinking sessions (referred to as “pulutan“).
+As a traveler, I always take the time to learn a country’s local cuisine; hence the reason why recipe posts like this exist on this travel blog — besides, food is a part of travel after all!
+And for today, I am introducing you to a dish that is from my home country, the Philippines, and it’s called kilawin or kinilaw.
+(Kinilaw Recipe)

 But YES — the best part about this kinilaw recipe is that it is so EASY to prepare and it doesn’t involve cooking at all!
-There’s really no need to put up a fire, and any cooking-challenged individual won’t have a hard time perfecting this dish either.
+There is really no need to put up a fire, and any cooking-challenged individual won’t have a hard time perfecting this dish either.

-Some additional tips to ensure that you make the best kinilaw there is, try to acquire FRESH fish.
-Also, do make sure that there is a good ratio between the vinegar, citrus juice and fresh fish — but no worries because the kinilaw recipe that I have below will give you that perfect ratio.
+Some additional tips to ensure that you make the best kinilaw is to ensure that you acquire FRESH fish.
+It’s also important that you maintain a good ratio between the vinegar and the fresh fish; but no worries because the kinilaw recipe that I have below will give you that perfect ratio.
 Enjoy!

 Create an interesting appetizer with this Filipino version of ceviche!